 For a deeper, more technical dive into this controversy from Heindel, read here.

-Jerrold J. Heindel. the founder of Program on Endocrine Disruption Strategies at Commonweal in Bolinas CA, recently retired from the National Institute of Environmental Health Sciences where for two decades he managed grants on endocrine disruption to university-based scientists.
+Jerrold J. Heindel, the founder of Program on Endocrine Disruption Strategies at Commonweal in Bolinas, California, recently retired from the National Institute of Environmental Health Sciences where for two decades he managed grants on endocrine disruption to university-based scientists.